gras/hamptonBotball2015/README.md

 # hamptonBotball2015
 This repository contains the movement and line following libraries I wrote for Hampton Botball in 2105.
-We went on to place 3rd overall at the global level, as well as first in the seeding rounds at the global level, and first overall at the regional level.
+We went on to place 3rd overall at the global level, as well as 1st in the seeding rounds at the global level, and 1st overall at the regional level.

 TL;DR the code works